Independent medical education

 Systemic mastocytosis (SM):

-• Recognizing signs and symptoms of SM
+• Recognizing the signs and symptoms of Systemic Mastocytosis (SM)

-• Screening and diagnosis of SM, including accurate subtyping
+• Screening and diagnosis of SM, including accurate sub-typing.

 To apply, please submit your request via the Blueprint funding portal.